 Project based learning is an instructional approach that lends itself easily to the creation of technology projects.
 These projects are open-ended assignments that use technology to create unique, student-driven products with the goal of achieving specific learning objectives from multiple subject areas.
 Throughout the learning process, computers are used to acquire, organize, demonstrate, and communicate information.
 The seamless integration of technology into each stage of the project creates a meaningful learning experience.

 Project based learning is a unique approach to teaching technology skills.
 In many classrooms, students learn how to use the computer by completing lessons focused on a software application, such as an introduction to Microsoft Word.
 Learning computer skills in isolation can lack interest for students and does not meet their individual needs.
 With project based learning, students complete technology projects that focus on problem solving tasks.
-Students build technology skills as they complete activities such as publishing a magazine, creating a digital story, or tracking investments in a simulated stock market.
+Students build technology skills as they complete activities such as publishing a biography, creating a graphic story, or tracking investments in a simulated stock market.

 Project based learning is meaningful to students because they develop the skills needed to complete the task.
 Within the framework of the technology project, students can pursue their own interests and work at their own level.